samfeldstein/personal-site-astro/README.md

 # ✏️ My Personal Website

-Home to my gallery, blog, portfolio, and more.
+Home to my gallery, portfolio, and more.

 ## 🚘 Under the Hood